-The House of Representatives has begun “an official impeachment inquiry” into President Donald Trump — after revelations that he urged Ukraine to investigate one of his top rivals for 2020, former Vice President Joe Biden.
+It comes a month after House Speaker Nancy Pelosi announced the start of “an official impeachment inquiry” into President Donald Trump, following revelations that he had urged Ukraine to investigate one of his top rivals for 2020, former Vice President Joe Biden.

 What comes next?

 Articles of Impeachment First Drafted in the House

 Two presidents have been impeached, Bill Clinton in 1998 and Andrew Johnson in 1896, though in the end neither was removed from office.
 In both instances the Judiciary Committee of the House of Representatives investigated and then recommended articles of impeachment to the full House.